dougeby/IntuneDocs/intune/actions-for-noncompliance.md

     - **Remotely lock the noncompliant device**: When the device is noncompliant, lock the device.
 This action forces the user to enter a PIN or passcode to unlock the device.

 5. Configure a **Schedule**: Enter the number of days (0 to 365) after noncompliance to trigger the action on users' devices.
-After this grace period, you can enforce a Conditional Access policy.
-If you enter **0** (zero) number of days, then Conditional Access takes effect **immediately**.
-For example, you can block access to corporate resources immediately if a device is noncompliant.
+After this grace period, you can enforce a [conditional access](conditional-access-intune-common-ways-use.md) policy.
+If you enter **0** (zero) number of days, then conditional access takes effect **immediately**.
+For example, if a device is noncompliant, you can block access to email, SharePoint, and other organization resources immediately.

+    When you create a compliance policy, the **Mark device noncompliant** action is automatically created, and automatically set to **0** days (immediately).
+With this action, when the device checks-in, the device is evaluated as non-compliant immediately.
+If also using conditional access, then it kicks in immediately.

+    For example, in your compliance policy, you add the **Send email to end user** action.
+On this **Send email** action, you set the **Schedule** to 2 days.
+If the device/end user is still evaluated as non-compliant on day 2, then your email is sent on day 2.

 6. When finished, select **Add** > **OK** to save your changes.